itsmoops/react-redux-firebase/README.md

 }
 ````

-You can now switch databases by using one of the 3 alias', ex: `firebase use prod`
+You can now switch databases by using one of the 3 aliases, ex: `firebase use prod`

 ## Usage
 ### Develop